 Obviously a private room with a bathroom costs more than a 20-bed dorm, but often in the grand scheme the price difference is negligible.
 Stay in the outskirts of the city or in a less touristy area for a better price, or at the very least, book the private for just one night.
 The money you save by relaxing on your own and passing out early, instead of walking by the common area and being suckered into tequila shots down at Backpacker’s Party Haven Hostel, will more than make up for the dorm/private price difference.

-If you have a bit more cash to spare, get an apartment for a week or two (or more; the longer you stay the better the per night price you can negotiate) and make yourself at home for a while.
+If you have a bit more cash to spare or are traveling with a partner or as a family, get an apartment for a week or two (or more; the longer you stay the better the per night price you can negotiate) and make yourself at home for a while.
 Get to the know the neighborhood, visit the local market, and enjoy having a space to call your own for a bit.
+Look into house-sitting before you leave as well, as this can be a great way to slow down and get accommodations for free!

 6. Pull your travel life together